- Home

 The idea of making rice pudding in a slow cooker might sound odd, as it doesn’t take long to cook on the hob.
 But it’s actually a great way to make sure the rice is deliciously plump and the sauce luxuriously creamy…all without really having to lift a finger.

-Simply tip your rice into the slow cooker; add water, sugar, peanut butter, and a dash of soya milk (or a milk of your choice); and cook for an hour.
+Simply tip your rice into the slow cooker; add milk, double cream, butter, sugar, and vanilla essence; and cook for three hours on low.
 The end result will be a rich and indulgent dessert that tastes far more expensive than it is!

 6. Harissa chicken and chickpea stew